Home » Blog » Europe » Iceland » 5 Best Things To Do In Iceland In Summer (June – August)

 You can read all about it in my article here

 Finally, it was time to get geared up into thick thermals and a dry suit to keep warm whilst in the water.
 I put my snorkel mask on and started floating.
-The temperature was icy, but the stunning clarity of the water quickly took away from the cold as the colours danced underwater like I’ve never seen before.
+The temperature was icy, but the stunning clarity of the water quickly took away from the cold as the colours danced underwater like I’d never seen before.

 If you get the chance to go snorkelling in the world’s clearest water, I highly recommend you do it!

-#4 Travel The Ring Road Around Iceland
+4. Travel The Ring Road Around Iceland

 With roughly 1,333km, the Ring Road is a popular road for travellers to circle Iceland and see all the highlights along the way.

-Technically, you can drive around Iceland in about 13 hours, however, that would leave out all the amazing things to see and do on the Route 1.
+Technically, you can drive around Iceland in about 13 hours, however, that would leave out all the amazing things to see and do on Route 1.

 Instead, I recommend at least 7-10 days to drive around Iceland, as you’ll want to stop frequently to explore all the highlights.
 Spring, summer and autumn are the best times to drive the Ring Road.
 In winter it is not advised to drive around the country, as it can be difficult due to weather, road closures and short hours of daylight.